-Finally, we recommend that you look for a video live streaming solution that provides robust customer support.
-Ideally, this should include phone support and a 24/7 option to make sure you can reach them whenever you have a technical issue even if it is in the middle of the week end.
+Finally, we strongly recommend that you look for a video live streaming solution that provides robust customer support.
+Ideally, this should include phone support and a 24/7 option.
+That way, you can reach them whenever you have a technical issue, even if it is right in the middle of a broadcast live corporate event.

 Comparison of professional streaming solutions to broadcast live corporate events

-Let’s take a brief look at a few leading video platforms to broadcast live corporate events.
+With the above features in mind, let’s take a look at a few leading video platforms to broadcast live corporate events.

 First up is DaCast, our own streaming solution.
-DaCast provides professional-grade video hosting and live streaming functionality to a wide range of businesses and organizations (have a look at our case studies to learn more).
+DaCast provides professional-grade video hosting and live streaming functionality to a wide range of businesses and organizations.
+(For more information, have a look at our case studies.)
 It’s the perfect platform to broadcast live corporate events.

-- All DaCast live streams and videos are delivered via the Akamai CDN.
+- All DaCast live streams and videos reach viewers via the Akamai CDN.
 Akamai is the largest CDN in the world, with more than 240,000 servers globally.

 - Security features on the DaCast platform include password protection, HTTPS delivery, referrer and geo restrictions, and more.